molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 docker image rm <id>
 ```

-If possible download them from shell docker pull beforehand
+If possible download the new images from shell docker pull beforehand (for minimum downtime):

 ```bash
 docker pull datashield/rock-base:latest